 Forthcoming from Princeton University Press in December 2018!

-This research was supported by a Scholar’s Award from the Science, Technology & Society program at the National Science Foundation (SES-1057586) and the Max Planck Institute for the History of Science, Berlin provided a year of blissful writing.
+Research for this book was supported by a Scholar’s Award from the Science, Technology & Society program at the National Science Foundation (SES-1057586), Princeton University, and the University of Maryland.
+The Max Planck Institute for the History of Science, Berlin provided a year of blissful writing.